pfertyk/blog/content/003-crystal-vs-real-life.md

 crystal grayscale.cr
 ```

-This actually compiles the code and then executes it, without saving the executable
+This compiles the code and then executes it, without saving the executable
 on disk.
-So, it works somewhat as an interpreter, allowing to run the program with
+So it actually works like an interpreter that allows to run the program with
 just one simple command.
-This is another good idea Crystal creators came up with,
+This is another great idea Crystal creators came up with,
 but since I need the speed, I will use another way:

 ```